What are Negative Keywords and Why Do They Matter?

 How do I find my negative keywords?

-Many of the ways to find negative keywords are the same as you would use to find keywords.
-If you want our thoughts on the best of these options, read on.
+Many ways to find negative keywords are the same as you would use to find keywords.
+Read on if you want our thoughts on the best options.

 Use any keyword research tool and start with terms relevant to a search for your product/site.
-Each time you search for a particular term you'll find a list of related keywords and their search volume and competition.
-Spot terms here that are not related to your business and add these unrelated terms to your negative keyword list.
+Each time you search for a particular term, you'll find a list of related keywords and their search volume and competition.
+Spot terms here that are unrelated to your business and add these unrelated terms to your negative keyword list.

-Here you'll find the actual queries that people use on Google* that trigger your ads.
-Once you know what queries trigger your ads you can find related keywords.
-Divide these keywords into positive and negative categories based on their outcomes; sort by the highest number of impressions.
+Here you'll find the queries people use on Google that trigger your ads.
+Once you know what queries trigger your ads, you can find related keywords.
+Divide these keywords into positive and negative categories based on their outcomes; sort by the highest impressions.

 Find the keywords with the best conversion and clickthrough rates.
 As you find terms that aren't performing well, consider adding them to the negative keyword list.

-For every search query you type into Google you get a list of suggested queries.
+You get a list of suggested queries for every search query you type into Google.
 Look here to find more keywords not related to your ad.
 Rinse, repeat.

 Be on the lookout for common misspellings of your negative keywords.
 Add these to your list as well.

 Find analytics for your site using Google Analytics or a similar resource.
-These show you which keywords your website is ranking for and what keywords are leading people to your site.
+These show you which keywords your website ranks for and what keywords are leading people to your site.
 Look for high traffic and low or no conversions.
 Add these to your negative keyword list.
-If keywords are not providing conversions you're wasting your ad money.
+If keywords are not providing conversions, you're wasting your ad money.

-How do I use my newfound knowledge of negative keywords?
+How do I use my knowledge of negative keywords?

-Traditionally when a negative keyword is encountered its presence stops your ads from appearing on the results page for that search query.
-This improves the relevance of your ad by narrowing the audience to queries that did not include any of your negative keywords.
+Traditionally when a negative keyword is encountered, its presence stops your ads from appearing on the results page for that search query.
+This improves the relevance of your ad by narrowing the audience to queries that do not include any of your negative keywords.

 You can also use negative keywords to trigger your ads for specific campaigns.
 Instead of precluding your ads from appearing in search results, this use triggers the results so only searchers using a particular negative keyword or words receive your ads.
 Instead of telling Google (or other search engines) to eliminate these searchers, it is used to target them as ad recipients.